yuekaizhang/dynamo/docs/architecture/kvbm_components.md

 * unregisterVolume(): Cleanly deregister and release volume mappings.
 * get() / put(): Block-level APIs used by KVBM to fetch and store token blocks.

-These abstractions allow backends to be integrated without tying into the host’s file system stack, enabling safe interaction with block devices, local filesystems, and RDMA-capable volumes.
+These abstractions allow backends to be integrated without tying into the host's file system stack, enabling safe interaction with block devices, local filesystems, and RDMA-capable volumes.
 Please note that these APIs are still being finalized.

-##### Dynamo Event Plane (Pub/Sub Coordination Layer)
+### Dynamo Event Plane (Pub/Sub Coordination Layer)

 To support external storage optimizations without modifying KVBM logic, we provide an **event plane** built on NATS.io that emits lifecycle events for all block operations.
 Particularly there are two events emitted.